-Delta Dental of Oklahoma Oral Health Foundation (DDOK-OHF)
+Delta Dental of Oklahoma Foundation (DDOK)

-Grants to Oklahoma nonprofits, educational institutions, and government agencies for programs and services that promote oral health and/or advance dental education.
+Grants to Oklahoma nonprofits, educational institutions, and government agencies for programs and services that promote oral health and advance dental education.
 Funding is intended to make dental care accessible to populations who would not otherwise have access to dental services.

 Funding Criteria - Dental Health and Education Related Programs Funded:

 - Benevolent Dentistry and Access to Care: Clinics, programs, projects, and events that provide dental care and education to those unable to access the care they need due to financial, physical, or geographical barriers

 - Public Education: Programs that educate children and adults in dental self-care to improve oral health and establish life-long habits

 - Professional Education: Programs that prepare the next generation of dental professionals, address dental professional shortage areas, and advance dentistry

 - Support Programs: Initiatives that advance or support core objectives

 The Foundation seeks to support, encourage, and advance the volunteer service of dental professionals.
 Therefore, funding decisions give priority to programs utilizing the following Preferred Service Model.